Wolf and wolf-dog hybrid ownership by private citizens has long been a contentious issue in the United States. What exactly is a hybrid?

 Hybrids, being a mix of these two distinct behavior patterns, may have any degree of territorial or testing behavior-from one end of the spectrum to the other.

 Whether or not hybrids make good pets is perhaps the biggest contention.
-Some people have outstanding success with hybrids as pets so to make a blanket statement is difficult.
 The reality is that there is an animal with a genetic stew that includes contributions from a line of dogs that has been domesticated over the centuries compiled with a contribution of an animal that has not.

 Wolves are social by nature and demand a great amount of attention and interaction from their pack.
-This expectation translates onto the owner when a wolf is kept in captivity.
+This expectation translates onto the owner.
 Often, potential hybrid owners overlook the important task of understanding the nature of the wild wolf and the domestic dog and become overwhelmed when their “pet” begins to show behavioral traits that are unexpected and unmanageable.

 When any animal, wild or domestic, is kept in conditions inadequate to their mental and physical needs, there is a safety risk for humans.
 This risk is almost always preventable through proper preparation before the animal is purchased and continued through responsible care for the animal over the duration of its life.